schachmat/wego/README.md

 1. To Install the wego binary into your `$GOPATH` as usual, run:
    `go get github.com/schachmat/wego`
-2. Run `wego` once.
+2. Run `wego` once, by default it will be in:
+   `cd src/github.com/schachmat/wego`
+   `go install`
+   `cd bin/`
+   `./wego`
    You will get an error message, but the config file will be generated for you as well.

 3. If you don't have the necessary API key yet, you can [register here](https://developer.worldweatheronline.com/auth/register) with your github.com account.
 Your github.com account needs a public email address, but